singh-man/books/crackingTheCoding/11_testing.md

 ## 11 Testing

-Before you flip past this chapter saying, "but I'm not a tester;' stop and think.
+Before you flip past this chapter saying, "but I'm not a tester", stop and think.
 Testing is an important task for a software engineer, and for this reason, testing questions may come up during your interview.
 Of course, if you are applying for Testing roles (or Software Engineer in Test), then that's all the more reason why you need to pay attention.

 Testing problems  usually fall under  one of four categories: (1) Test a real world object (like a pen); (2) Test a piece of software; (3) Write test code for a function; (4) Troubleshoot an existing issue.
 We'll cover approaches for each of these four types.